Hamish & Andy: Return to drive time

 In October 2014, it was announced the duo would return to their weekly drive time slot on the Hit Network from 6 July 2015.
 In 2016, the duo announced that 2017 would be their final year on radio, and that they would be retiring to focus on their television careers once more.
 Their show's final episodes that year received an estimated 30 million podcast downloads.

-Podcasting career (2018–present)
+Podcasting career

-After they retired from radio, Hamish & Andy announced the programme will continue in a weekly podcast-only format from 2018.
-As of 2024, there have been 244 episodes in seven seasons.
+After they retired from radio, Blake and Lee announced their programme will continue in a weekly podcast-only format from 2018.
+As of July 2026, there have been more 340 episodes across nine seasons.
 In 2020, they also began a spin-off podcast called the Remembering Project, where they revisit a random segment from their back catalogue of over 2,500 radio episodes.